 Streaming is booming: 2020 has been dubbed the ‘year of OTT’, we’re witnessing the ‘second streaming revolution’, and forecasts indicate that the average streaming subscriber will be paying for 4.9 streaming services by 2023.

 The streaming revolution is moving from the mobile phone into the living room.
-TV screens are the new home of OTT.
+TV screens are the new home of OTT content.
 According to Billy Nayden at Parks Associates “consumers are watching more internet video on the largest screen available” and many have turned to aggregators such as Roku, Amazon and Apple to do so, at the expense of the operator.
 Roku is on more than 30.5 million television screens and that could increase to as many as 72 million active accounts by 2022 with the growth of its smart TV platform as a primary driver.

 OTT providers are increasingly focusing their energies on delivering entertainment to TVs, with specific attention on cost and efficiency - the TV is the most coveted real estate in the home and arguably where the optimal viewing experience is enjoyed.